borg286/sevtech/README.md

 * The Cart functions as a double chest when you sneak-right click on it, making by far it the best Age 0 storage option (if bulky).

-    * Attach to a horse with astikoor hotkey, R by default
+    * Attach to a horse with astikoor hotkey, R by default.

+    * Note that Cart is **not protected** by claim protection in multiplayer.

 * You can deposit items in your inventory that are already in chests nearby by holding shift and clicking the drop-off button in your inventory.
 See Dropoff Button here: https://quark.vazkii.us/ This is great after an expedition to clear out things in your inventory you've already found a place for in your chests.